awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

-# Amazon WorkSpaces iPad Client Application<a name="amazon-workspaces-ipad-client"></a>
+# Workspaces iPad Client Application<a name="amazon-workspaces-ipad-client"></a>

-The following information will help you get started with the Amazon WorkSpaces iPad client application\.
+The following information will help you get started with the Workspaces iPad client application\.

 **Topics**
 + [Requirements](#ipad-requirements)